AsadShahid04/LLM-ChatBot-for-Students/README.md

 Your browser should automatically open and navigate to `http://localhost:3000/`.
 If not, you can manually open it.

 Now you can interact with the chat application!

----

-## Initial Prompt

-I've created a project in Python.
-Here it is:

----Paste your project here---

-I want you to convert it to a full-stack app written in Flask and React.

-I want a complete, end-to-end implementation, without any omitted parts.
-You must include all necessary imports, functions, and configs from the original code.

-The original code works correctly, so do not change any functional parts.

-The functionality must remain identical, and the GUI must contain the same components.

-Provide the step-by-step guide on how to create the converted application including bash commands and the entire code.

-I'm using Ubuntu 20.04.